veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/README.md

 Our goal was to predict 20 banners for users, and the solution's quality was evaluated based on the proportion of "liked" banners by users from your proposed list (top-20 accuracy).

-### Tried approaches | Task 3

-- **SVD of User-Item Matrix**: filling missing values with -2 and use low-rank factorizations ($r = 20$).
-- **User-Based Approach (Collaborative Filtering)**: Calculate similarities between users and recommend banners liked by similar users for each user..
-- **Item-Based Approach**: recommend for each user banners similar to ones he liked.
-Our best solution (0.535 top-20 accuracy)
-- **Clustering**: recommend banners from the most liked category (did not work because clusters are not large enough).

-More details about EDA and our implementations of algorithms above in `.ipybn` file in `Task3` folder.

 ### ⚙️ Tech stack
 - **Scikit-learn**